Skip to main content

 Northern Highland-American Legion State Forest

-Campers who are looking for a more secluded experience on their camping trip may choose between two types of primitive campsites, non-reservable water access or reservable water access, or skip a developed campsite altogether and do a little backcountry camping.
+Campers who are looking for a more secluded experience on their camping trip may choose between two types of primitive campsites: non-reservable stopover boat-in sites or reservable boat-in sites.
+Campers may also choose to skip a developed campsite altogether and do a little backcountry camping.
 Primitive campsites are generally widely dispersed with minimal clearing and a primitive soil surface.
 Facilities at primitive campsites are limited to a tent clearing, fire ring, box wilderness latrine and a picnic table.
 See individual types below for the length of stay, reservation information and what fees may be required.
 The rules for backcountry camping are also below.

 These campsites are open from April 30-Nov.
 1.